- A federal judge denies bail for Conrad Barrett

 - An FBI agent testifies Barrett can be heard on a video saying "Knockout, baby!"

-A man has been charged with a federal hate crime in connection with what authorities say was a racially motivated "knockout" assault against an elderly black man, the U.S. Justice Department said Thursday.
+A U.S. district court judge denied bail Friday for a man charged with a federal hate crime in connection with a "knockout" assault against an elderly black man that authorities say was racially motivated.